Laser Eye Surgery of Erie

-The basic goal of a Seton Valve is to decrease the eye’s pressure.
-A tube is inserted into the anterior chamber so the aqueous fluid can drain into valve and out of the anterior chamber of the eye.
-The valve is sutured into a conjunctival pocket and the aqueous is absorbed naturally.
+The basic goal of a seton implant is to decrease the eye’s pressure.
+A tube is inserted into the anterior chamber so the aqueous fluid can drain into the seton implant and out of the anterior chamber of the eye.
+The implant is sutured into a conjunctival pocket and the aqueous is absorbed naturally.

-The diagram below shows the step-by-step insertion of a Ahmed Valve ® which is one of the most common Seton Valves.
+The diagram below shows the step-by-step insertion of a Ahmed Valve ® which is one of the most common seton implant.

 laser eye surgery of erie